 Open laptop stand

 I’m running an experiment.
 Inspired by the open hardware movement, I decided to design a product, document the design process and parameters of the product, and share it, to encourage adaption and improvement by others.
-I’ve blogged about it here, and I’m posting the files on Thingiverse for others to use.

 I’m sharing my design requirements and constraints here as documentation.
 It may help you to know what has driven decisions in the design, so that if you have different objectives or constraints, you can more quickly see how to adapt it.